UNC System Course‐Based Undergraduate Research Experiences (CURE) Development Grant

 Proposal will take the form of a non-technical proposal of one page (11 point font, with 1-inch margins) that includes the following:

 - Name and position at UNCP

-Deadline for proposals is February 17, 2017.
-The award will be announced by February 22, 2017.
-Please address questions and submit proposals to Ryan Anderson (email@example.com) and Scott Hicks (firstname.lastname@example.org).
+Deadline for proposals is December 15, 2017.
+Last-year’s recipients are not eligible for funding this year, but may reapply for future funding.
+Awards will be announced by December 20, 2017.
+Please address questions and submit proposals to Ryan Anderson (firstname.lastname@example.org) and Scott Hicks (email@example.com).

-All awardees are expected to participate in a two-day CURE Summit to be scheduled for the last week of April or first two weeks of May (final date pending, but most likely April 30-May 1).
+All awardees are expected to participate in a two-day CURE Summit at UNCG scheduled for to be scheduled for March 23-24th.
 In accordance with conditions specified in General Administration’s funding of the Development Grants from which awardees will be funded and to foster system-wide collaboration, awardees will be expected to share their CURE projects with awardees and program participants system-wide.